Elizabeth Fort, Co. Cork

 Is there central heating?

-There is central heating.
-Type to be confirmed
+There is gas central heating.

 Is the cooker electric or gas?